 The City of Eden Prairie has always been mindful of the environment and natural resources the community enjoys.

-Efforts to reduce its environmental footprint began in earnest after the inaugural Sundance Summit’s Mayors’ Gathering on Climate Protection in 2005.
-Mayor Nancy Tyra-Lukens participated in the summit and signed the Mayor’s Commitment to Action, which led to the formation of the City’s Conservation Commission and the launch of the 20-40-15 initiative.
+Efforts to reduce Eden Prairie's environmental footprint began in earnest after the inaugural Sundance Summit Mayors’ Gathering on Climate Protection in 2005.
+Former Mayor Nancy Tyra-Lukens participated in the summit and signed the Mayor’s Commitment to Action, which led to the formation of the City’s Conservation Commission, now known as the Sustainability Commission, and the launch of the decade-long 20-40-15 initiative.

 Although 20-40-15 concluded in 2015, the City continues to follow the practices that led to its success and find new ways to conserve energy, and reduce its carbon footprint.
 This commitment to our planet is now part of Sustainable Eden Prairie, an ongoing effort focusing on education and implementation of sustainable practices to protect the environment and natural resources our community enjoys.

 Due to the 20-40-15 initiative she spearheaded, former Mayor Nancy Tyra-Lukens was awarded an honorable mention for the 2011 Mayors' Climate Protection Awards, an initiative sponsored by The U.S. Conference of Mayors.

 In 2012, Eden Prairie won the mywaterpledge.com-sponsored “Mayor’s Challenge for Water Conservation" for the Midwest region, versus other cities in the 30,001–100,000 population category, and the City continues participating in the challenge annually.

 Eden Prairie has received Step 5 recognition — the highest level of achievement — three times in the Minnesota GreenStep Cities program.
 Learn more about Eden Prairie's GreenStep Cities accomplishments.